xmtp/xmtp-dot-org/docs/integrations/introduction.md

 - `theme`: Accepts values "default", "dark", or "light".
 - `size`: Accepts values "small", "medium", or "large".
 - `placeholderMessage`: A string for placeholder text in the message input (e.g., "Enter your marketing message here").
-- `walletAddresses`: Wallet addresses that you want to send a broascast message.
+- `walletAddresses`: Wallet addresses to which you want to send a broascast message.
 - `env`: XMTP developer environment.
 Read more [here](https://xmtp.org/docs/build/authentication#environments)

 ### Usage